Jeremy Jeffress: Diablos Rojos del México

+Tigres de Quintana Roo

+On July 1, 2025, after three years of inactivity, Jeffress signed with the Tigres de Quintana Roo of the Mexican League.
+In two appearances for Quintana Roo, he allowed seven runs on five hits with no strikeouts over one inning of work.
+Jeffress was released by the Tigres on July 5.

 Personal life

 On August 30, 2007, Jeffress was suspended for 50 games after testing positive for "a drug of abuse," which was reportedly marijuana.
 This was not his first positive test; he had been given a warning for his first offense.
 In June 2009, he tested positive a third time, and was suspended for 100 games.
 One more positive test will result in a lifetime ban for Jeffress.

 In late June 2013 while with the Triple-A Buffalo Bisons, Jeffress was diagnosed with juvenile epilepsy, which gave an explanation to the high anxiety and seizures that he had experienced through most of his adult life.
 Before receiving a proper diagnosis, he self-medicated with marijuana.

 On August 26, 2016, at 2:24 a.m.
 Jeffress was arrested for driving while intoxicated.
 In January 2018 Jeffress was sentenced to three days in jail/time served after pleading guilty to driving while intoxicated.